Macy’s heads into the holiday season like a boss

 - We freaked out over Amazon's HQ2 search.
 But it turned out to be for all the wrong reasons | Danny Westneat

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on M at https://www.zacks.com/ap/M